MomentFactory/Omniverse-NDI-extension/exts/fredericl.ndi.experimentation/docs/README.md

-# Python Extension Example [fredericl.ndi.experimentation2]
+# Python Extension Example [fredericl.ndi.experimentation]

-This is an example of pure python Kit extension.
-It is intended to be copied and serve as a template to create new extensions.
+Watch ndi feed in Omniverse with the use of dynamic textures